Files Shared Externally: Data Exposure via Anonymous Links & Guest Access

 What happens if this is abused

-• Sensitive internal document shared via an anonymous link forwarded by the recipient to unauthorised parties
+• Sensitive internal document shared via an anonymous link forwarded by the recipient to unauthorised parties, including competitors or the press

-• Anonymous link to a financial report, client proposal, or technical document indexed by a search engine
+• Anonymous link to a financial report, client proposal, pricing schedule, or technical document indexed by a search engine after being embedded in a public-facing page

-• Attacker who has compromised a user account uses external sharing to exfiltrate large volumes of data before the account is locked
+• Attacker who has compromised a user account uses external sharing to rapidly exfiltrate large volumes of files before the account is locked, bypassing DLP controls that only monitor downloads to unmanaged devices

-• Guest user access to a SharePoint folder remains active long after the original sharing reason is resolved
+• Guest user access to a SharePoint folder remains active long after the original sharing reason is resolved, and the guest's home account is later compromised

 When this is expected or acceptable